Kitty Green’s restrained drama details abuse of power in a Hollywood mogul’s production office

 The Assistant is inspired by potentially scandalous material but subverts expectations, asking the audience to consider the broader societal implications of the crime.

-The Assistant opens today (January 31) in limited release through Bleecker Street in the US, where the subject matter’s surface similarity to the alleged crimes of Harvey Weinstein has received plenty of attention.
+The Assistant opened in January in limited release in the US, where the subject matter’s surface similarity to the alleged crimes of Harvey Weinstein received plenty of attention.
 (The filmmakers have denied that the film is about the former Miramax mogul, insisting that The Assistant is based on interviews with employees in several different fields.)
-As Weinstein’s trial gets underway, the The Assistant’s release couldn’t be better timed, but those hoping for something salacious will instead be greeted by an intentionally low-key drama.
-It will next move on to the Berlin Film Festival for its European launch in February.
+After a European launch in Berlin, this intentionally low-key drama now heads onto streaming platforms without the theatrical launch originally envisaged.

 The film takes place over one long day with Jane (Garner), an entry-level assistant who is the first to arrive at her New York office, the sun not yet risen, and will be the last to leave late in the evening.
 Five weeks into the job, she handles the menial tasks — setting up meetings and flight arrangements, photocopying screenplays, opening the mail — as development executives mill around and do the important work of preparing film projects for production.
 The work is tedious, but Jane slowly begins to become aware that her intimidating boss might be cheating on his wife with some of the beautiful young women who come into his orbit.